 There are a few very important guidelines to follow when trying to build a great credit score, such as always pay on time, don’t open multiple lines of credit at once and don’t max out your card’s credit line.

-That last point – maxing out your credit card – has a more formal name: credit utilization.
+That last point – maxing out your credit card – has a more formal name: credit utilization, which accounts for 30% of your credit score.
 And if you consistently bump your balance against your allowable credit limit, you’ll find that your credit score will negatively respond.

 - How utilization affects your credit score